TheTrustedComputer/ROCm-RDNA1/README.md

 sudo pacman -S docker docker-compose
 ```

-After installation, verify that Docker is active and your account has the privilege to run containers.
+After installation, verify that Docker is active and your user has the privilege to run containers.
 You may need to enable any Docker-related services if the distribution disables it by default, as is the case with Arch.

 ## Build Instructions